adv76/JsonMergePatch/docs/index.md

 ## Why JSON Merge Patch

-Sometimes you don't want to push the whole object just to update one property.
+Sometimes you don't want to `PUT` the whole object just to update one property.
 ASP.NET Core has support for JSON Patch, but JSON patch is a lot more verbose and complicated.
 JSON merge patch, though a bit limited in some ways, is perfect for when you want to update a single or a couple of values.

 Suppose you have this user object: